Battery and Assault Defense Attorney

 Assault and Battery are very serious crimes under Louisiana Law that come with hefty penalties and long-term consequences.
-The prosecutor can bring charges of both Assault and Battery as misdemeanors or felonies, depending on the facts of the case and the severity of the victim’s injuries.
-As a result, you should not take these criminal charges lightly, or assume that you can handle the situation on your own.
-Turn to attorney Elizabeth B. Carpenter who focuses her criminal defense practice throughout the communities of southern Louisiana.
+The prosecutor can bring charges of both Assault and Battery as either misdemeanors or felonies, depending on the facts of the case and the severity of the victim’s injuries.
+As a result, you should not take these criminal charges lightly or assume that you can handle the situation on your own.
+Turn to an award-winning New Orleans battery defense attorney Elizabeth B. Carpenter who focuses her criminal defense practice throughout the communities of southern Louisiana.
 With a skilled Louisiana criminal lawyer on your side, you can learn about your legal rights, explore your options and develop the best defense strategy for your situation.

 Difference Between Battery and Assault